bytecodealliance/rfcs/accepted/wasmtime-remove-wasi-threads.md

 problems of [wasi-threads] and enable integration with the component model, for example.
-While [shared-everything-threads] is not expected to be done for a number of years, in the meantime the WASIp3 cooperative threading implementation will suffice or applications that "just need threads" to be ported to WebAssembly.
+While [shared-everything-threads] is not expected to be done for a number of years, in the meantime the WASIp3 cooperative threading implementation will suffice for applications that "just need threads" to be ported to WebAssembly.

 The `wasi-common` crate is a large, legacy crate in Wasmtime's codebase which